bushwickayudamutua/bam-automation/README.md

 # bam-automation

 Hi!
 Welcome to `bam-automation`.
 This repository contains code for syncing data between Bushwick Ayuda Mutua's services and performing routine and/or automated tasks.
 It contains three components, each of which contains a README with more information.
 If you're interested in helping us out with our efforts, fill our [our volunteer form](https://bushwickayudamutua.com/volunteer/) and select the `Tech and data support / Soporte técnico y de datos` working group.
-A volunteer coordinator will get in touch with shortly thereafter!
+A volunteer coordinator will get in touch with you shortly thereafter!

 ## Local Development Setup